cometaj2/huckle/README.rst

 ----------------------------

-Here's a basic flask PWA example that incorporates huckle usage as a python library to get data from an HCLI data aggregation service called 'hleg':
+Here's a basic flask PWA example that incorporates huckle usage as a python library to get data from an HCLI data aggregation service called 'hleg' running locally on port 9000 and a jsonf HCLI hosted on hcli.io:

 .. code-block:: python